TimRyall/Crab-Age-MLP-Deep-NN/README.md

 # Crab-Age-MLP-Deep-NN

 ****
-Using multilayer perceptron (MLP) Neural Networks to predict the age of crabs based on a number of numerical and catagorical features
+Using multilayer perceptron (MLP) Neural Networks with regularisation features such as drop out to predict the age of crabs based on a number of numerical and catagorical features
 ****

 Context